ryanemenecker/alphaPredict/README.md

 ## How accurate is alphaPredict?

-The current BRNN has on average an 11% error.
-We are working on a V2 of the network that should reduce this error, but the training is going to take a few days.
+The current BRNN has on average an 9% error.
+We are working on a V3 and V4 of the network that should reduce this error, but the training is going to take a few days for V3 and at least a week for V4.

 ## Installation: